-If you are in a relationship with or have exited a relationship with someone who exhibits these characteristics, give me a call.
-I am available for a FREE-15 minute phone consultation to discuss your specific concerns and how I can help.
-Call me now at (317)708-9181 or email me at [email protected].
+If you are in a relationship with or have exited a relationship with someone who exhibits these characteristics, give us a call.

 American Psychiatric Association.
 (2013).
 Diagnostic and statistical manual of mental disorders (5th ed.).
 Arlington, VA: American Psychiatric Publishing. (pp. 669-670)